syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Data-Binding.md

 ---
 layout: post
-title: Data Binding support in SfMultiColumnDropDownControl.
+title: Data Binding in WPF SfMultiColumnDropDownControl | Syncfusion.
-description: How to bind the data in SfMultiColumnDropDownControl.
+description: How to bind the data, Binding with complex properties and Binding with indexer properties in SfMultiColumnDropDownControl and more details.
 platform: wpf
 control: SfMultiColumnDropDownControl
 documentation: ug